-The technical communication program offers an M.S. degree (either online or traditional) for any student with a bachelor’s degree in any discipline and a strong background in writing and technology.
+The English and technical communication department offers a master's degree in technical communication (either online or traditional) for any student with a bachelor’s degree in any discipline and a strong background in writing and technology.
 Because of the rapid changes in technology, particularly due to the effects of information systems, there is an immediate and growing need for highly trained professional communicators to design information.
 Employers are looking for communicators with sophisticated skills in the integration of visual communication tools with written and spoken communication.

 The program requires a minimum of 30 hours of graduate credit and includes both a thesis and non-thesis option.